Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 **Hints**:

+1. In the platform project, you will need to create a domain for ARM Cortex-R5 processor.
-1. In the New Project Wizard, you need to select proper target processor.
+2. In the New Project Wizard, you need to select proper target processor.

+We will explain the workflow in next example.

 ## Additional Information

-Here's some explantion of the terms we used above.
+Here's some explanation of the terms we used above.

 ### Domain